 Gravel road connecting Sillery Gaon from Pedong-Reshi Road

 It is a spectacle to behold at sunrise, when it lights up gradually from flaming crimson to sparkling gold hues, trouncing the darkness all around.
-And on the misty drooling overcast mornings, the foggy clouds descend upon the tall standing pine branches, like a fairy tale magic, slowing downtime.
+And on the misty overcast mornings, the foggy clouds descend upon the tall standing pine branches, like a fairy tale magic, slowing down time.

-The modest villagers mostly farmers attend to their terraced fields of corn or cauliflower are hardworking yet always up for a friendly conversation.
-The smile on their faces are so genuine, straightforward people with limited means but hardly any greed in their eyes.
+The modest villagers, mostly farmers attending to their terraced fields of corn or cauliflower, are hardworking yet always up for a friendly conversation.
+The smile on their faces is so genuine.
+Straightforward people with limited means but hardly any greed in their eyes.

 Sillery Village